syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Header-and-Footer.md

 ![Header Image](images/Header-and-Footer/Header.png)

-## Footer Content
+## Footer content

 You can provide content for footer at the bottom of the ComboBox's Suggestion box.
 The `DropDownFooterView` property is used to set the content for footer.
-The height of the Header in the SfComboBox can be adjusted using the `DropDownFooterViewHeight` property.
+The height of the footer in the SfComboBox can be adjusted using the `DropDownFooterViewHeight` property.

-The following code example shows how to set Footer content in SfComboBox.
+The following code example shows how to set footer content in SfComboBox.

 {% tabs %}